zhangster12/Obsidian-BJJ-Notes/Guards/Closed Guard.md

 # Overview
-The <u>Closed Guard</u> is a guard where the passer is locked between the guard player’s legs, preventing the passer from moving away.
+The <u>Closed Guard</u> is when the passer is locked between your legs, preventing them from moving away.

 ![Closed guard](https://cdn.evolve-mma.com/wp-content/uploads/2021/04/bjj-full-guard.jpg)
 # Entry